Jontavius Morris

 Jontavius Morris (born December 16, 1993) is an American football coach and former defensive tackle.
-He is a graduate assistant at Purdue University.
+He is the defensive tackles coach at Louisville.
 Morris played college football at the University of Alabama at Birmingham for coaches Garrick McGee and Bill Clark from 2012 to 2014 and at Western Kentucky University for coach Jeff Brohm and played in the National Football League (NFL) in 2012.

 College career

 Morris played college football for three years at the University of Alabama in Birmingham until the school suspended its football program in 2014.
 He transferred to Western Kentucky in 2015.